dphiggs01/Wormcat_batch/docker/wormcat_batch/README.md

 <br>
 <br>

-**2. With a directory path to CSV file with Worm Base or Sequence Ids as Input**
+**2. Execution with a directory path to CSV file with Worm Base or Sequence Ids as Input**

 You can download an Example Directory of CSV files [Murphy_TS_csv.zip](https://github.com/dphiggs01/Wormcat_batch/raw/master/docker/wormcat_batch/Murphy_TS_csv.zip) to confirm the required format.